 - Become a better manager and leader

 If eligible, your employer can receive compensation for your absence through the Defence Reserves Support Employer Support Payment Scheme.
-Employers are encouraged to find out more about the Army Reserve at discovery events (for details see the Defence Reserves Support website) and by downloading our Employer Handbook.
+Employers are encouraged to find out more about the Army Reserve at discovery events (for details see the Defence Reserves Support website).

 How to approach your employer